gabrielweyer/xunit-to-junit/README.md

 # xUnit.net v2 XML Format to JUnit Format #

+:rotating_light: If you're using this tool to process test results file(s) after having run `dotnet test`, I recommend using the [JUnit Test Logger][junit-logger] instead.
+The output is better (at least in CircleCI).
+If you can't install an additional NuGet package in your test project(s), can't modify your build or are processing test results file(s) that have previously been generated, please read on.

 | Package | Release |
 | - | - |
 | `dotnet-xunit-to-junit` | [![NuGet][nuget-tool-badge]][nuget-tool-command] |